Pathryoshka: Compressing Pathology Foundation Models via Multi-Teacher Knowledge Distillation with Nested Embeddings: Experiments and Results

-We evaluate \modelname{} in two sizes: \modelname-B (87M parameters) and \modelname-S (22M), and compare them to their teacher models and to the state-of-the-art single-teacher distilled pathology FM, H0-mini.
-Because H0-mini matches \modelname-B in size and uses the same ViT-B/14 backbone, it serves as the default baseline.
-Across multiple public patch-level and slide-level benchmarks, \modelname-B achieves performance competitive with its much larger teachers and surpasses H0-mini, while \modelname-S retains considerably high performance despite being four times smaller than \modelname-B. Furthermore, we evaluate how the different nesting levels behave also compared against FMs without such an ordering in their embeddings.
+We evaluate \modelname{} in two sizes: \modelname-B (86M parameters) and \modelname-S (22M), and compare them to their teacher models, to the state-of-the-art single-teacher distilled pathology FM, H0-mini, and to the multi-teacher model GPFM.
+Because H0-mini and GPFM are distilled models, they are serving as baselines for single- and multi-teacher distillation.
+Furthermore, we evaluate how the different nesting levels behave compared to FMs without such an ordering in their embeddings.